jameshfisher/jameshfisher.com/_posts/2018-11-25-google-ngram-api.md

 ---
-title: "What is the  API for Google Ngram Viewer?"
+title: What is the  API for Google Ngram Viewer?
-tags: ["programming"]
+tags:
+  - programming
 ---

 The [Google Ngram Viewer](https://books.google.com/ngrams) shows the frequency of phrases over time.